user2311717757/FAPM/README.md

 2. Train the model using Llama Factory.
 The configuration file used is as follows: llama3_full_sft_winogrande.yaml

 3. Execute the FAPM.py file.
+You need to input the base model path, the fine-tuned model path, and the path for saving the model.

-4. Use the scripts in the evaluation directory for assessment.
+5. Use the scripts in the evaluation directory for assessment.